deepak748030/SportMate/README.md

 # Event Management Website

-This project is an event management website built using the MERN (MongoDB, Express, React, Node.js) stack.
-It includes functionality for user authentication, subscription management, and event handling.
+This project is an Event Management Website built using the MERN (MongoDB, Express, React, Node.js) stack.
+It includes user authentication, event handling, subscription management, and payment integration, designed to help users manage and participate in various events seamlessly.

 ## Table of Contents